Skip to main content

 Before making irreversible changes, use propose_action() to get user approval.

-Use search_memories() to check if relevant context exists before starting
+Use search() to check if relevant context exists before starting

 new research.